robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

 -------------------------------------

 We learned how to solve a real problem (pod not scheduling) only once and have Robusta automate it in the future for all our happy co-workers (and future us) to enjoy.

+This example of an unschedulable pod is actually covered by Robusta out of the box (if you enable the builtin Prometheus stack) but you can see how easy it is to track any error you like and send it to a notifications system with extra data.